-To satisfy this requirement, students must take an Elon COR course outside the major field at the 300- or 400-level during their third or fourth year of study.
-Students who have questions about their eligibility should contact the Director of the Elon Core Curriculum.
+To satisfy this requirement, students must take an Elon COR course at the 3000- or 4000-level during their third or fourth year of study.
+Students who have questions about their eligibility should contact the Executive Director of the Elon Core Curriculum.

 Selected recent seminars